lyteword/chspurgeon-tod/volume-5/psalm-115.md

 **Verses 9-11.**

-1\.The reproof.
+1\.
+The reproof.
 "O Israel!"
 "O house of Aaron!"
 "Ye who fear the Lord."
 Have you been unbelieving towards your God?

-2\.The correction or admonition.
+2\.
+The correction or admonition.
 "Trust in the Lord, "Have you trusted in the true God as others have in their false gods?

-3\.The instruction.
+3\.
+The instruction.
 "He is their help, "etc. Let churches, ministers, and all who fear God know that at all times and under all circumstances he is their help and their shield. *G. R.*

 **Verse 10.**

-1\.Those who publicly serve should specially trust.
+1\.
+Those who publicly serve should specially trust.
 "O house of Aaron, trust."

-2\.Those who are specially called shall be specially helped.
+2\.
+Those who are specially called shall be specially helped.
 "He is their help."

-3\.Those who are specially helped in service may be sure of special protection in danger...and their shield.
+3\.
+Those who are specially helped in service may be sure of special protection in danger...and their shield.

 **Verse 11.** Filial fear the foundation of fuller faith.